Key takeaways:

 Do you have an existing app you’d like to turn to SaaS?

-This is the last but definitely not the least factor that may impact SaaS architecture.
+This is the last but definitely not the least factor that may impact the architecture of SaaS.

 If you already use a business application and store users’ data, the development team will add migration tasks to a workload.

-The three aforementioned patterns mixed with domain requirements, your business objectives, expected time to market, and possible legacy specifics will define the entire SaaS application architecture.
+The three patterns mentioned above, mixed with domain requirements, your business objectives, expected time to market, and possible legacy specifics, will define the entire SaaS application architecture.

 In conclusion